 1) Pick them Up and Hold them Close

 Sometimes, a simple rocking motion or walking while holding your baby close can soothe them and make them feel safe.
 This can become quite hard though, particularly when your baby starts crying the moment you put them down, you are exhausted and you can’t get anything done!

 A good tip is to use a baby carrier or baby wrap, at least you don’t have to strain your back or arms every time, and you get to have your hands free.
 I used to potter around the house with my daughters in the carrier all the time.

 I personally loved using a baby wrap (the Baby K’Tan) for when my daughters were very small, then preferred to transition to a baby carrier.
 With my second daughter though, I also fell in love with hip seat carriers: they behave like normal carriers when the baby is smaller, and then can transition to just a hip seat when baby gets older.
 Plus they are so much better for your shoulders and backs.

 The feeling of being held close to someone who is protecting us feels very comforting for babies, too.
 Try cradle their head and give them a gentle massage on their forehead to calm them down.

 This is also why I really like the Baby K’Tan for when baby is small: you can easily tuck their head in the wrap and keep them close to you.

 Babies are often happy when they’re looking at things that catch their interest – maybe it’s an orange toy with big protrusions on top?
 A mobile phone turned upside down in front of them?
 An iPad loaded up with cartoons?
 Find out what your child enjoys seeing and keep it nearby!

 There are also a lot of baby chairs and bouncers that have hanging toys for babies to keep them entertained, so you can put them down for a while instead of holding them all the time.
-Or a play gym like this one from Fisher-Price is another good option.
+Or a play gym is another good option.